StockNews.com Initiates Coverage on Xinyuan Real Estate (NYSE:XIN)

-StockNews.com started coverage on shares of Xinyuan Real Estate (NYSE:XIN – Get Rating) in a research report report published on Saturday.
-The brokerage issued a hold rating on the financial services provider’s stock.
+Investment analysts at StockNews.com began coverage on shares of Xinyuan Real Estate (NYSE:XIN – Get Rating) in a note issued to investors on Sunday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

-An institutional investor recently bought a new position in Xinyuan Real Estate stock.
-Atria Wealth Solutions Inc. acquired a new stake in shares of Xinyuan Real Estate Co., Ltd. (NYSE:XIN – Get Rating) in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor acquired 478,629 shares of the financial services provider’s stock, valued at approximately $536,000.
-Atria Wealth Solutions Inc. owned about 0.90% of Xinyuan Real Estate at the end of the most recent reporting period.
-27.91% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in Xinyuan Real Estate stock.
+Atria Wealth Solutions Inc. purchased a new stake in Xinyuan Real Estate Co., Ltd. (NYSE:XIN – Get Rating) in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund purchased 478,629 shares of the financial services provider’s stock, valued at approximately $536,000.
+Atria Wealth Solutions Inc. owned approximately 0.90% of Xinyuan Real Estate as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors own 27.91% of the company’s stock.

 Xinyuan Real Estate Co Ltd. is a holding company, which engages in the acquisition, investment, and development of real estate properties.
 It operates through the following geographical segments: Henan Province, Shandong Province, Jiangsu Province, Sichuan Province, Beijing, Hainan Province, Hunan Province, Shaanxi Province, Shanghai, Tianjin, Xinjiang, Zhuhai, and United States.